 This is in a similar vein to not talking on your phone, but it can also be in reference to other noises, such as those that come from pushing yourself to go farther, faster, or to lift heavier weights.
 Don't get us wrong.
 We're supportive of you getting a good workout and meeting or exceeding your fitness goals.
 In fact, that's incredible; go you!
 However, it becomes a problem when you distract others from their workout by continuously emitting loud grunts or yelling out like an ancient Roman soldier running into battle.

-Remember, the gym is a public place.
+Remember, a gym is a public place.

 Ask Before Changing TV Channels